SearchGo-Cloud-Solution/sonarqube/README.md

 6. Run as current user `source ~/.bashrc` to reload the bashrc file.

 # Preparing project for analysis
+1. Open the sonar interface in the browser at http://localhost:9000.
+2. Login with the default credentials: admin/admin.
+3. Create a new project.
+4. Generate a token for the project never expires.
-1. Navigate to the root directory of the project you want to analyze.
+5. Navigate to the root directory of the project you want to analyze.
-2. Create file sonar.env and add on gitignore.
+6. Create file sonar.env and add on gitignore.
-3. Add the following variables to the sonar.env file:
+7. Add the following variables to the sonar.env file:
     - SONARQUBE_URL=http://sonarqube-server:9000
     - YOUR_PROJECT_KEY=test-devops
     - SONAR_TOKEN=sqp_xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx